 Simplifies robot programming to the task level

 - Eliminates path planning and teaching.
-Collision-free, optimal paths are automatically calculated given path end points.
+Collision-free, optimal paths are automatically calculated given tool path waypoints.

 - Applying abstract programming principles to similar tasks (useful in low-volume applications or with slight variations in work pieces).

 - Open-source software used and supported by the community.
-Preferred open-source licenses (i.e., BSD license) allow commercial use without restrictions.
+Preferred open-source licenses (i.e., BSD and Apache 2.0 licenses) allow commercial use without restrictions.

 - Reducing manufacturer "lock-in" by standardizing robot and sensor interfaces across many industrial platforms.